 Spaying and neutering are common surgical procedures, but they still need to be performed by a qualified and experienced veterinarian, as some degree of risk is involved with any veterinary surgery requiring general anesthesia.

-Some orthopedic conditions and diseases such as prostatic cancer are slightly more common in dogs who have been spayed or neutered.
+Some orthopaedic conditions and diseases such as hip dysplasia or cranial cruciate ligament disease are slightly more common in dogs who have been spayed or neutered.

 However, the advantages of spaying or neutering a dog will outweigh the disadvantages in most cases.